-The above analysis shows that the dark matter can remain stable for $y_{s\ell}\sim \mathcal{O}(10^{-2})$ for the mass ranges of keV and $y_{s\ell}\sim \mathcal{O}(10^{-5})$ and MeV scales respectively.
-It is to be noted that the parameter space is constrained by $\mu \rightarrow e \gamma$ and $\mu - e$ conversion implies $y_{s\ell} < 10^{-4}$~\cite{Hung:2017voe}.
-In Fig.~\ref{fig:gslMAs}, we present the allowed parameter space in $y_{s\ell}-M_{A_s^0}$ plane.
+It is to be noted that the parameter space is constrained by $\mu \rightarrow e \gamma$ and $\mu - e$ conversion implying $y_{s\ell} \leq 10^{-4}$~\cite{Hung:2017voe}.
+In Fig.~\ref{fig:gslMAs}, we present the allowed parameter space in the $y_{s\ell}-M_{A_s^0}$ plane.
 The gray-region is excluded from the $\mu \rightarrow e \gamma$ decay and $\mu - e$ conversion constraints~\cite{Hung:2017voe}.
-The direct detection limits~\cite{Aprile:2018dbl} and indirect searches of the light dark matter may also put stringent constraints on the model parameter space which will be discussed in the later sections.
-It is to be noted that the direct detection limits~\cite{Aprile:2018dbl} in this model for such light dark matter masses may not be applicable here.
-We plan to discuss the details of the relic density analysis (through the successful implementation of Freeze-in mechanism) in the upcoming section.
+The indirect searches for the light dark matter can also place stringent constraints on the model parameter space which will be discussed in the later sections.
+It is to be noted that the direct detection limits~\cite{Aprile:2018dbl} for such light dark matter masses may not be applicable in this framework.
+We will discuss the details of the relic density analysis (through the successful implementation of Freeze-in mechanism) in the upcoming section.